Michigan’s largest orthopaedic team meets the state’s smallest patients. Together, we’re partners in pediatrics.

 - Spinal conditions, like scoliosis and kyphosis

 - Sprains and strains

 In addition to comprehensive care… we’re also committed to compassion.
 Our experts know it takes more to make children comfortable, which is why we examine and treat them in ways that will keep them relaxed, cooperative and confident.
 We even use specialized equipment that was designed with them in mind.
-And while all three of our pediatric orthopaedic doctors cited “spending time with family” as a personal interest, taking care of yours is their professional passion.
+And while all four of our pediatric orthopaedic doctors cited “spending time with family” as a personal interest, taking care of yours is their professional passion.